froasio/froasio.github.io/_posts/2015-3-27-C-programming-with-Sublime-Text.md

 title: C programming with Sublime Text
 ---

 C is one of my favourite programming languages and Sublime Text one of my favourite text editors.
-However I didn't used to code in C with Sublime, don't ask me why.
-So when I decided to combine them the first issue I faced was how to integrate makefiles to compilation process from Sublime.
-For the record I'm using Sublime Text 3.
+However, I didn't used to code in C with Sublime, don't ask me why.
+So when I decided to combine them the first issue I faced was how to integrate makefiles to Sublime.
+For the record

 As I like to trust on my own building enviroment I will write a custom build system.
 If we go to _Tools->Build System->New Build System..._, we can create a new build configuration.
 Configuration is made by means of a JSON file.
 Following the one we need to use a makefile to compile our code.